sage-develop/why/products/trade_finance_products.v3.md

 This is financing for buyers.

 - Can be used only if the original B/L is already at the buyer's bank.
-- The **original B/L also needs to be issued under the buyer's bank's name**.
 - Must determine if the buyer is using **Sight LC or Usance LC**.
 - If the buyer is using Sight LC, separately calculate the financing gap using the Sight LC formula.
 - If the buyer is using Usance LC, separately calculate the financing gap using the Usance LC formula.
 - Determine if the buyer needs financing from the financing gap result.
-- If financing is needed, use Trust Receipt Loan under Letter of Credit.
+- If financing is needed, and the **original B/L is issued under the buyer's bank's name**, use Trust Receipt Loan under Letter of Credit.
 - After using Trust Receipt Loan under Letter of Credit, the buyer still needs to transfer goods ownership to themselves using Endorsement Services.
 - If Shipping Guarantee Issuance is used, the buyer needs to exchange B/L for the shipping guarantee to complete the flow.